Moosphan/Material-BottomBarLayout/README.md

 ## ChangeLogs

+- #### V1.0.1

-- **V1.0.1**: add the `vertical` style  to show the tabs and you can customize your own icon res for selected state of tabs.
+  Add the `vertical` style  to show the tabs and you can customize your own icon res for selected state of tabs.

+- #### V1.0.2

+  Change the `minSdkVersion` down to 16, avoid of the multiple errors.

+- #### V1.0.3

+   Solve the problem that `setUnselectColor` method not works in initialization.

+- #### V1.0.5

+  1. You can disable  animations of  tabs.
+  2. When we customize our `selectedIcon` , we should disable the icon color setting.

 ## To-do